bufbuild-ru/docs/docs/bsr/rate-limits/index.md

 ## How to authenticate

-If you don't have a BSR account, you can [sign up](https://buf.build/signup)—it's free.
+If you don't have a BSR account, you can [sign up](https://buf.build/signup) — it's free.
 Remote plugins are free as well.
 If you already have an account, do the following:

 - **Locally:** Run `buf registry login` and follow the instructions.
 - **In CI:** Create a [BSR token](https://buf.build/settings/user) and set it as a secret environment variable named `BUF_TOKEN`.